Topological aspects of the dynamical moduli space of rational maps: The homology of Md

 \begin{theorem} For any $d>1$ the spaces $\mathcal{M}_d^{\rm{pre}}$ and $\mathcal{M}_d^{\rm{post}}$ are rationally acyclic. \end{theorem}

 \begin{proof} The idea once again is to apply the Leray-Hirsch theorem (for fiber bundles or orbifold fiber bundles) to \eqref{fibration1'} or \eqref{fibration1''}.
 It suffices to verify Lemma \ref{main lemma} for the inclusion of orbits $\left\{\alpha\circ f_0\mid\alpha\in {\rm{PSL}}_2(\Bbb{C})\right\}$ or $\left\{f_0\circ\alpha\mid\alpha\in {\rm{PSL}}_2(\Bbb{C})\right\}$ in ${\rm{Rat}}_d$.
 Lemma \ref{main lemma variant} establishes this for $d>3$.
 Analogously to the end of the proof of Lemma \ref{main lemma}, we use certain equivariant maps to construct isomorphisms for $d=2$ and $d=3$ as well.
 One could use maps of the from where $g$ is a fixed rational map of degree $k\geq 2$.
 These are equivariant for the pre-composition and post-composition actions respectively. \end{proof} \begin{remark} Lemma \ref{main lemma variant} was independently established in greater generality by Claudio G\'omez-Gonz\'ales for post-composition.
-In a forthcoming paper, he proves the corresponding statement for the space of holomorphic maps of degree $d$ from $\mathbb{CP}^n$ to $\mathbb{CP}^m$ and deduces some generalizations of Theorem \ref{main variant} in higher dimensions \cite{MRClaudio}. \end{remark}
+See \cite{MR4140094} for the corresponding statement for the space of holomorphic maps of degree $d$ from $\mathbb{CP}^n$ to $\mathbb{CP}^m$ and some generalizations of Theorem \ref{main variant} in higher dimensions. \end{remark}

 \begin{example} The moduli space $\mathcal{M}_2^{\rm{pre}}$ can be described explicitly.
 The two critical points of an arbitrary quadratic rational map $f$ may be assumed to be $0$ and $\infty$ after pre-composing with an appropriate M\"obius transformation.
 The map can then be written as $f(z)=\frac{rz^2+s}{tz^2+u}$ whose coefficients come from a unimodular matrix